phidatahq/phidata/README.md

 python evals/performance/other/langgraph_instantiation.py
 ```

-The following evaluation is run on an Apple M4 Mackbook Pro, but we'll soon be moving this to a github actions runner.
+The following evaluation is run on an Apple M4 Mackbook Pro, but we'll soon be moving this to a github actions runner for consistency.
 LangGraph is on the right, we start it first to minimize bias and Agno is on the left.

 https://github.com/user-attachments/assets/712216a4-974a-415e-8849-f77043b7997f